pcraciunoiu/embrangler_pelican/content/posts/2020-12-29-belated-birthday-resolutions.md

 * Gave financially, especially at the end of the year.
 Could have given more - I had the budget.
 This will roll over and motivate me to give more.
 * Gave emotionally, to family mostly.
-* Had new sexual experienced
+* Had new sexual experiences.
 * Danced a bit at home - no regular class :(
 * Traveled to Mexico early in the year, and local road trips during the summer - which were great!
 * Released emotions fairly well.
 At times using a recorder.